 Metrics and logging are critical when tracking the health and performance of any

 MinIO exports a wide range of granular hardware and software metrics through a Prometheus-compatible metrics endpoint.
 Prometheus is a cloud-native monitoring platform consisting of a multi-dimensional data model with time series data identified by metric name and key/value pairs.
-MinIO provides a first-party Grafana dashboard for visualizing collected metrics.
+MinIO includes a storage monitoring dashboard using Grafana to visualize collected metrics.
 The Prometheus ecosystem includes multiple integrations for routing MinIO metrics to storage, messaging and alert services.

 MinIO surfaces a wide range of granular hardware and software metrics through the Prometheus endpoint, including health information such as disk or node failure, total free storage capacity and per-disk storage capacity.
-Leveraging Prometheus and its growing adoption as a leading metrics collection and analysis platform allows MinIO to focus on its object storage capabilities, instead of building out innumerable custom adapters for a given third-party analysis/visualization/alert service.
+Leveraging Prometheus and its growing adoption as a leading metrics collection and analysis platform allows MinIO to focus on its object storage capabilities, instead of building out innumerable custom data storage monitoring adapters for a given third-party analysis/visualization/alerting service.

 The MinIO Kubernetes Operator can automatically deploy, configure and manage Prometheus deployments and metrics collection per tenant.
 Organizations can also point their own Prometheus or Prometheus-compatible systems at each tenant for centralized monitoring across multiple vendors, data centers and visualization/analytics tools.

 MinIO also provides a healthcheck endpoint for probing node and cluster liveness.
 A simple CURL statement can indicate whether a given node is healthy or whether a cluster has read/write quorum.